Developer Guide

 Description

-command allows users to assign tasks to student.
+The assign command allows users to assign tasks to student.

-command, the user’s input is being parsed in AddressBookParser
+During the execution of the assign command, the user’s input is being parsed in AddressBookParser.

 Implementation